 When evaluating purpose, our data shows Gen Z and Millennials average about a 10% higher sense of purpose at work than Gen Xers and Baby Boomers.
 In fact, Millennial and Gen Z workers are more likely to work for and stay with companies that have a clearly defined purpose and meaningful opportunities and are loyal to individual leaders with a strong sense of purpose.

-Human resources teams can be more successful at recruiting by making sure that the organization’s purpose is not only defined, but tied to their employee value proposition, customer value proposition, and social good.
-Be sure to articulate the difference your organization makes and be specific on how it serves employees, customers, and others.
+Human resources teams can be more successful at recruiting by making sure that the organisation’s purpose is not only defined, but tied to their employee value proposition, customer value proposition, and social good.
+Be sure to articulate the difference your organisation makes and be specific on how it serves employees, customers, and others.

-Another strategy is to help current employees see how their work contributes to the organizations purpose.
+Another strategy is to help current employees see how their work contributes to the organisations purpose.
 The best way to do this is to communicate it clearly and often.
-When employees see reminders of their organization’s purpose throughout the workplace, they are 30% more likely to believe their organization inspires employees to work towards a common goal.
+When employees see reminders of their organisation’s purpose throughout the workplace, they are 30% more likely to believe their organisation inspires employees to work towards a common goal.

-Connecting both current and potential employees to your organization’s purpose is a critical step to improve workplace culture.
+Connecting both current and potential employees to your organisation’s purpose is a critical step to improve workplace culture.

 Perhaps nothing can increase workplace culture more substantially than employee recognition.